On June 2nd, 2006, my first wife, Melinda, committed suicide.

 to where I am today.
 I am out of a wheelchair and not using

-crutches, I got remarried to another wonderful, beautiful woman and I have 3 great
+crutches, I got remarried to another wonderful, beautiful woman and I have

-kids and one mediocre one.
+kids.
 I am very blessed, but would love to

 spend one more minute with Melinda.